9/11/18 Quantum entanglement and the transfer of data through shadows

 Is the phasing of superpostions when observed changes in polarity?
 Or is it that we are watching the frames of objects change?
 The position changes for the objects, and we think it’s been destroyed, but really it has just moved position and not changed state at all.
 We didn’t observe its full state, just its temporary position based on all other things.

 Consider order of operations.
 Don’t try and solve any of the math yet.
-When you do, practice rewriting.
+When you do, practice rewriting. – this was an old comment.
+I do believe its good to work out your theories before you start to solve though.

 Now stop.
 Learn about magnetism and electric fields.